Safest Teeth Whiteners

 NewMouth only recommends whitening toothpaste to supplement other teeth whitening treatments like whitening kits and in-office treatments.
 This recommendation comes from considering factors like:

-Whitening kits and in-office treatments provide better and longer-lasting results, while whitening toothpaste is more effective in maintaining the results from these treatments.
+Whitening kits and in-office treatments provide better and longer-lasting results.
+Whitening toothpaste is more effective in maintaining the results from these treatments.

-If you’re interested in the best at-home whitening kits, you can read NewMouth’s comprehensive teeth whitening kit review.
+If you’re interested in the best at-home whitening kits, read NewMouth’s comprehensive teeth whitening kit review.

 Here are some of the best whitening toothpaste we recommend for maintenance: